Wang-Y-B/FUGM/README.md

-Foreground-aware Universe Graph Matching for Domain Adaptive Object Detection our pretrained model can download
+Foreground-aware Universe Graph Matching for Domain Adaptive Object Detection our pretrained model can download in pretrained